osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 This message should call the `createPosition` keeper method that is introduced in the `"Liquidity Provision"` section of this document.

+When the `createPosition` keeper method is called, three KV stores are initialized:

+1. `Position ID -> Position` - This is a mapping from a unique position ID to a position object.
+The position ID is a monotonically increasing integer that is incremented every time a new position is created.
+2. `Owner | Pool ID | Position ID -> Position ID` - This is a mapping from a composite key of the owner address, pool ID, and position ID to the position ID.
+This is used to keep track of all positions owned by a given owner in a given pool.
+3. `Pool ID -> Position ID` - This is a mapping from a pool ID to a position ID.
+This is used to keep track of all positions in a given pool.

 ##### `MsgWithdrawPosition`

 - **Request**